FakeShake/Fake.Shake/README.markdown

 * Currently using SHA1 of content of files rather than last modified time - will revisit if it causes performance issues
 * Using FsPickler to store cache results

+Fake.Shake builds itself; to make the bootstrapping it ``#load``s the Fake.Shake source files rather then referencing the compiled binary.
+There shouldn't be any need to do this in any other situation.

-Fake.Shake builds itself; to make the bootstrapping easier it doesn't use an fsproj, but is instead compiled from a set fsx script files.
-Have a look at [build.fsx](build.fsx) for the rule that compiles them.
-That file also contains the packaging and testing rules; changes to one should not require a rebuild of the other, but changing any dependency versions or source files for the main Fake.Shake.dll will cause all three to rebuild.
+The current build contains the packaging and testing rules; changes to files that are depended on by one should not require a rebuild of the other, but changing anything both steps depend or in the core assembly will trigger partial rebuilds as required.

 Have fun, send pull requests!